Mendrika160/Cartography/README.md

 * npm start

 # Fonctionality
-1 Recherche des lieu par leur nom (ex : Zomatel ,...) data apesaina eto Geojson (ao amin' ny src/data/map.json)
+1 Search a place by name (ex : Zomatel ,...)
+We use  Geojson here(you can find this data in  src/data/map.json)
-2 Faire itineraire de ma position jusqu'au lieu recherche
+2 make the route from my current position to the place found.